yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 4.0.2 =

+Hotfix - avoid fatal erros if another plugin also has the Maxmind library included

 = 4.0.1 =

 Hotfix - avoid fatal erros if another plugin also has the Maxmind library included